 News & Events

-Strong English language skills are integral to your success in the program and for a learning environment where everyone can contribute fully.
+Strong English language skills are essential to your success in the program and for creating a learning environment where everyone can contribute meaningfully and learn from each other.

 If you completed your undergraduate degree or a master’s degree at a university in Canada or the US, you automatically meet our English language proficiency requirement.
 You also meet this requirement if you completed your undergrad or master’s degree at a university in a country where English is the official language, like Australia, New Zealand, the United Kingdom and some countries in Africa.

-The most common tests that students take are the TOEFL Internet-based exam or academic IELTS.
+The most common tests that students take are the TOEFL ibT Home Edition or academic IELTS.

 The eligibility page on our website lists the minimum scores you need to achieve for each component of reading, listening, writing and speaking.

-You must take the test within 24 months of your application date.
-If it’s been more than 24 months, you will need to retake the test and submit new results.
+You must take the test within 24 months of the date of your application to the MEL or MHLP.
+If it’s been more than 24 months, you’ll need to retake the test and submit new results.
 If you don’t, we will consider your application incomplete.

-Lots of people study hard to pass the test, but passing the test isn’t the same as fluency.
+Lots of people study hard to pass English proficiency tests, but passing the test isn’t the same as being fluent in English.

-If English is not your first language and you don’t use English regularly in your daily life, I recommend that you try to practice your English as much as possible – listen to a podcast, watch movies and TV, read online magazines or newspapers, and talk with your English-speaking friends.
+If English is not your first language and you don’t use English regularly in your daily life, I recommend that you try to practice your English as much as possible – listen to podcasts, watch movies and TV, read online magazines or newspapers, and talk with your English-speaking friends.

 This will help you succeed as a master’s student at UBC!